Silver Star Holidays: History

 Silver Star was established in 1918.
 It was initially managed by Edward Thomas, who was succeeded by his son Elfyn.
 The company began operation on a single-vehicle route linking Rhosgadfan and Caernarfon, expanding onto other routes and coach hire work after World War II.

 The local bus operations of Express Motors were taken over by Silver Star in 1970.
 Following bus deregulation in 1986 the company's established routes between Caernarfon and Y Fron faced competition from other operators, but the competing routes proved short-lived.
 A new competing route in the Nantlle Valley was introduced by Silver Star, and a Bws Gwynedd contract for several routes in Caernarfon was won in 1990.

 In 2008 Silver Star was named Best Coach Tour Operator at the Coach Tourism Awards.
 The firm opened a new travel office in Wrexham in late 2008; this contributed to the company's ability to maintain its business levels through the recession in 2009 and 2010.
 In August 2009 a heritage tour operation branded as Snowdonia and Menai Strait Vintage Coach Tours was introduced, covering Anglesey, Snowdonia and the Welsh Highland Railway.

 Negotiations to sell the company's four local bus routes to Express Motors began in 2010, with operation ending at the start of a new timetable on 1 November.
 This ended almost 90 years of continual local bus service operation by Silver Star.
 Four vehicles and several staff members transferred to Express Motors.
 There were no redundancies.

 Silver Star ceased trading and entered administration on 6 October 2011, with the loss of twelve jobs.
-A statement by the company's managing director blamed the closure on increasing fuel prices and the economic crisis at the time.
+A statement by the company's managing director blamed the closure on increasing fuel prices and the effects of the Great Recession.
 The company's closure affected around 800 people who had booked holidays with the firm.
 Later in the same month it was announced that Silver Star was to be reformed and would resume operation under new ownership.
 Services resumed on 19 October 2011, with most of the company's former staff re-hired.

 In August 2014 Alpine Travel purchased Silver Star Holidays in Caernarfon.
 The operation was later moved to Alpine Travel's Llandudno depot, with the Silver Star travel shop in Caernarfon closing in 2016.